ergoplatform/oracle-core/connectors/connector-lib/README.md

 ==========================
 In short, when building a basic Connector you only need to define three things:
 1. The title of the Connector (which explains what the datapoint is).
-2. A description of the Connector (which explains in greater detail how the data is sourced/processed)
 3. A function which fetches & processes the datapoint from an external service and returns it as a Result<u64>.

 Basic example for creating a Erg-USD Connector which submits a nanoErg per 1 USD datapoint to the Oracle Core: